You know, everybody's out there asking, can we win in a rock rush?

 Does that concern you?

-War creates trauma, Particularly when you're fighting an enemy that doesn't fight, you know, soldier to soldier, and it creates a sense of concern amongst our people.
+War creates trauma, particularly when you're fighting an enemy that doesn't fight, you know, soldier to soldier, and it creates a sense of concern amongst our people.

 And that makes sense.

-And I'm gonna say it again.
+And I'm going to say it again.

 If I didn't believe we could succeed, I wouldn't be there.